Troy vs. Georgia Southern NCAA Football Odds, Plays and Insights | October 9, 2021

 Over/Under Insights

-- Troy and its opponents have not yet scored more than 50 points -- this matchup's over/under -- in a game this season.
+- Troy has not yet combined with its opponents to score more than 50 points in a game this season.

 - Georgia Southern's games have gone over 50 points in two opportunities this season.

-- The two teams combine to score 48.8 points per game, 1.2 less than the total in this contest.
+- Saturday's over/under is 1.2 points higher than the combined 48.8 PPG average of the two teams.

-- These two squads surrender a combined 50.8 points per game, 0.8 more than this contest's over/under.
+- The 50.8 points per game these two squads have surrendered to opponents this season are 0.8 more than the 50 total in this contest.

-- Trojans games this season feature an average total of 51.5 points, a number 1.5 points higher than Saturday's over/under.
+- The Trojans and their opponents have scored an average of 51.5 points per game in 2021, 1.5 more than Saturday's total.

-- In 2021, games involving the Eagles have averaged a total of 55.3 points, 5.3 more than the set over/under in this contest.
+- The 55.3 PPG average total in Eagles games this season is 5.3 points more than this game's over/under.

 Troy Stats and Trends